TOP 5 HILL RUNS IN BRISBANE

 The climb to the top can be extremely steep in some places and some people fail completely.
 You need to plot your route carefully before embarking upon Mount Bartle Frere as tourists have been known to get lost due to the dense forest and changing weather conditions.
 Starting from the Josephine Falls car park, the run is about 15km long and the vertical elevation gained is around 1,500 metres.

 Remember, before starting any hill training, consult with a professional.
-Talk to Bodytrack to see what is involved with this.
+Talk to the team at Bodytrack to seehow they can help you.